CNwangbin/DeepPhylo/README.md

 ![](readme_figure/model.png)

-Compared to the existing methods, DeepPhylo demonstrated superiority in informing biologically relevant insights across four real-world microbiome use cases, including clustering of skin microbiomes, prediction of host chronological age and gender, and inflammatory bowel disease (IBD) diagnosis across 15 datasets.
+Compared to the existing methods, DeepPhylo demonstrated superiority in informing biologically relevant insights across five real-world microbiome use cases, including clustering of skin microbiomes, prediction of host chronological age and gender, diagnosis of inflammatory bowel disease (IBD) across 15 studies, and multilabel disease classification.

 This repository contains script which were used to train the DeepPhylo model with the scripts for evaluating the model's performance.